Release notes in S3

 -

-Starting December 1, 2025, you can view the consumption of each bucket; for details, see the View consumption subsection of the S3 Payment model and prices instruction;
+Starting December 1, 2025, you can view the consumption of each bucket; learn more in the View consumption subsection of the S3 payment model and prices instruction;

 -